 Iliotibial band syndrome typically causes pain on the side of your knee, whereas patellofemoral syndrome typically causes pain on the front of your knee, around and under the kneecap.
 Both types of injury usually affect runners, triathletes, hikers and serious walkers.

 Patellofemoral syndrome is much more common than iliotibial band syndrome and often becomes more intense after rest.
 The pain can be magnified by stairs and hills or uneven surfaces.
 More common in recreational runners than elite runners, it's twice as prevalent in women than men.

 According to William Roberts, MD, in Runner's World, "Patellofemoral pain is most often a result of abnormal biomechanics caused by problems up- or downstream from the knee, forcing the patella to bump up against the femoral groove.
 Think of it like a train car: The patella is like a train on the femoral groove railroad track.
 When the train and the track don't run smoothly against each other, pain occurs."

 - Overuse - Too much stress on the knee, particularly if there is a sudden change in activity levels.

 - Imbalance – The misalignment of the knee joint can be caused by imbalance.
 There are two types of imbalance.

 - Muscle Imbalance - When the muscles on the front of your leg are not as strong as the muscles in the rear, the stronger muscles pull your knee out of alignment and cause inflammation and pain.

 - Functional Imbalance - This occurs when the biomechanics of your foot and ankle are flawed and the rest of your leg (and hips) suffer as a result.
-Correcting the biomechanics of the foot and ankle with insoles or orthotics can have a positive effect.

 - Rest - Decrease the physical activity that taxed the knee joint.